Pippa Bacca: Early life

+Education

-Bacca attended a classical high school (liceo classico) geared toward Italian and foreign literature, history, philosophy, and art history.
-Although she had thoughts about pursuing a degree in mathematics, instead of continuing her studies after her graduation she decided to travel to Ireland where she spent a year before returning to Italy to find work.
-On her return, she lived with her mother and sister Maria and found part-time work in an interbank call center.
-She also worked for the Archivo Opere Piero Manzoni (Archive of the Works of Piero Manzoni) between 1998 and 2003, where she assisted the art historian Germano Celant compile a catalogue raisonné of her uncle's art.
+Bacca attended a classical high school (liceo classico), with a focus on Italian and foreign literature, history, philosophy, and art history.
+Bacca had thoughts about pursuing a degree in mathematics, but instead of continuing her studies after her graduation Baccadecided to travel to Ireland ,where she spent a year before returning to Italy to find work.

+On her return, she lived with her mother and sister Maria.
+Bacca found part-time work in an interbank call centre, through which she would support her artistic endeavours.
+Bacca also worked for the Archivo Opere Piero Manzoni (Archive of the Works of Piero Manzoni) between 1998 and 2003, where she assisted the art historian Germano Celant with compiling a catalogue raisonné of her uncle's art.

 As an adult, Bacca leaned towards the left politically but continued to be a believer and practitioner of the Catholic faith.
 She often wore a chain around her neck with the image of Saint Joseph of Cupertino, patron saint of undisciplined students.

 Artistic work

 Sometime around 1995, Bacca started seriously pursuing being an artist.
 Her first solo exhibition, Angeli: vita, morte e miracoli (Angels: Life, Death and Miracles) took place in 1999 at the Slobs Gallery in Milan, using cut-out silhouettes on colored paper and cardboard.
 Her second exhibit Matres Matutae was held in 2001.
 Like her first exhibit, this one was also done with silhouettes but inspired by votive offerings to the Indigenous goddess Mater Matuta, representing different aspects of motherhood.
-Another exhibition followed in 2002 with La luna nel pozzo (The Moon in the Well) at the Galleria Fondo Perduto (Lost Fund Gallery), where Bacca explored the theme of femininity by retracing the phases of the moon in 14 works, from new moon to full moon.
+Another exhibition followed in 2002 with La luna nel pozzo ("The Moon in the Well") at the Galleria Fondo Perduto ("Lost Fund Gallery"), where Bacca explored the theme of femininity by retracing the phases of the moon in 14 works, from new moon to full moon.

-She was also drawn to performance art, an expression that seemed to align with her personality.
+Bacca was also drawn to performance art, an expression that seemed to align with her personality.
 For example, on one occasion Bacca went to meet a boyfriend at the Bergamo railway station where she dressed up as a mermaid and bathed in the fountain in front of the station.
-While dating another boyfriend, he broke up with her, telling her that he was not in love with her.
+While dating another boyfriend, he broke up with her, telling Bacca that he was not in love with her.
 In response, Bacca had 1,500 badges printed with the words "I am in love with Pippa Bacca, Ask me why!" and distributed them all over Milan to make sure her ex-boyfriend would see them and notice how many people were in love with Bacca, so that he would reconsider his decision.

-According to some sources, however, her artistic projects and eccentric lifestyle were not one and the same, though it might appear as such to outsiders.
-It has also been said that her aim was not to make a career as an artist but the pursuit of art for its own sake.
+According to some sources, however, Bacca's artistic projects and eccentric lifestyle were not one and the same, though it might appear as such to outsiders.
+It has also been said that Bacca's aim was not to make a career as an artist but the pursuit of art for its own sake.